ssbgp/simulator/README.md

 An event-driven routing simulator for Self-Stable BGP (SS-BGP).
 It is also capable to run the well known Border Gateway Protocol (BGP).

+Next we provide a set of instructions on how to install and run the simulator.
+If you are a developer and want to contribute to project or build on it, read the developer manual available [here](/docs/developer-manual.md).

 ## Prerequisites

 The simulator is an application that runs on the Java VM.
 To run it requires the Java Runtime Environment (JRE) (version 8 or later) to be installed.
 Download the JRE (version 8) for your own operating system from [here](http://www.oracle.com/technetwork/java/javase/downloads/jre8-downloads-2133155.html).